Fermanagh and South Tyrone (UK Parliament constituency): History

 Ahead of the 2005 general election, there was speculation that a single unionist candidate could retake the seat.
 The UUP and DUP, however, ran opposing candidates and in the event Gildernew held her seat.
 She kept the seat at the 2010 general election by four votes over the Unionist candidate, Rodney Connor.
 Following the election, Connor lodged an election petition challenging the result, based on a dispute about differences in the number of ballot papers recorded at polling stations and those subsequently recorded at the count centre.
 The petition was rejected after it was found that only three extra votes remained unaccounted for.
 The judge ruled that "even if those votes were introduced in breach of the rules and if they had all been counted in favour of the first respondent their exclusion would still have given the first respondent (Ms Gildernew) a majority of one vote and the result would not have been affected."

-In the election of May 2015 Sinn Féin's Michelle Gildernew lost the seat to the UUP's candidate Tom Elliott.
+In the 2015 general election Sinn Féin's Michelle Gildernew lost the seat to the UUP's candidate Tom Elliott.
 Although Elliott was running for the UUP, he was also being actively supported by the DUP, the Traditional Unionist Voice and the UK Independence Party.
 The Conservative Party also refused to run a candidate in Fermanagh and South Tyrone, despite running in 16 out of the other 17 constituencies.
 Just as in the February 1974 and 1983 elections, faced with a single Unionist candidate, the SDLP refused to discuss a nationalist pact with Sinn Féin.

-Gildernew re-captured her seat in the snap June 2017 election.
-In the 2019 election she was re-elected with a majority of just 57 votes (the narrowest result in the UK), despite the DUP withdrawing and the SDLP standing a candidate.
+Gildernew re-captured her seat in the 2017 general election.
+In the 2019 general election she was re-elected with a majority of just 57 votes (the narrowest result in the UK), despite the DUP withdrawing and the SDLP standing a candidate.
 This made the 2019 election the second time in under ten years that Fermanagh and South Tyrone has been the seat with the smallest winning majority in the UK.

+In the 2024 general election, Royal College of Nursing chief Pat Cullen announced that she would contest the seat representing Sinn Féin.
+Cullen won the seat, with a majority of 4,486 votes despite being against single unionist candidate, Diana Armstrong of the UUP.
+Cullen increased Sinn Féin's vote share in Fermanagh South Tyrone by 6.7%, securing the largest Nationalist majority since the 2005 general election.